Welcome to today's edition of the Rush 24-7 podcast.

 It's a fascinating thing.

-Maybe his wife, of course, but I mean you don't have anybody that knows Cruz on the Republican.
+Maybe his wife, of course, but I mean, you don't have anybody that knows Cruz on the Republican.

-Everything about Cruz, he's hated, he's destroyed the Senate definitely cruise.
+Everything about Cruz, he's hated.

 Go talk to his law professor, smartest guy ever.

-Think same thing with Trump.
+Same thing with Trump.

-Just interest me.
+Just interests me.

-We're just getting warmed up here, so yeah, looking for something here.
+We're just getting warmed up here.

 We have a Heidi Cruz bite.